- Final Rule (79 FR 73978, December 12, 2014)

 Through international cooperation and conservation efforts, NOAA Fisheries and the International Union for Conservation of Nature are working with our partners to protect smalltooth sawfish.
 In response to the dramatic depletion of all sawfish species, the International Union's Shark Specialist Group recently initiated a Global Sawfish Conservation Strategy.
 Key policy recommendations and conservation activities include:

 Also, because of the threat to sawfish from trade, all sawfish species are protected under the Convention on International Trade in Endangered Species (CITES).
-Commercial trade in all sawfish, except for one Australian species traded for commercial aquaria, is prohibited.
-NOAA played a leading role in the listing of sawfish species under CITES.
+They are listed on Appendix I which prohibits commercial trade in all sawfish .
+NOAA Fisheries played a leading role in the listing of sawfish species under CITES.

 NOAA Fisheries and our partners conduct various research activities on the biology, behavior, and ecology of the smalltooth sawfish.
 Some of our partners include the state of Florida as well as universities, nonprofits, and international organizations.
 The results of this research are used to inform management decisions and enhance recovery efforts for this endangered species.